Artist in Residence Guidelines

-- April 1 (for residencies between July 1 and June 30 of the upcoming school year)
+- April 1 (submitted electronically by March 31, 11:59pm) (for residencies between July 1 and June 30 of the upcoming school year)

-- November 1 (for residencies between January 1 and June 30 of that school year)
+- November 1 (submitted electronically by October 31, 11:59pm) (for residencies between January 1 and June 30 of that school year)

 - The maximum grant amount is 50% of the artist's negotiated fee and expenses.